You are here

-- Take the time to read the label and follow the directions on your child’s medicine.
+- Read the label and know what's in the medicine.
+Take the time to read the label and follow the directions on your child’s medicine.
 Check the active ingredients listed on the label.
-Make sure you don’t give your child more than one medicine with the same active ingredient.
-Giving your child two or more medicines that have the same active ingredient can put your child at risk for an overdose.
+Make sure you don’t give your child more than one medicine with the same active ingredient, because it puts your child at risk for an overdose.

 Communicate to Caregivers

 - If you are depending on someone else to give your child medicine, communicate clearly to avoid double dosing or dosing errors.
 More than 67,000 parents call poison control centers about dosing errors each year.